Benno Straucher: World War I and the National Jewish Council

 At home, the situation was degenerating, as Romanians openly demanded incorporation into the Romanian Kingdom and Ukrainians opted for the Ukrainian People's Republic.
 These tensions flared into riots, quelled when the Romanian Army entered the region and brought it into Romania (a union internationally sanctioned by the 1919 Treaty of Saint-Germain-en-Laye).
 In this context, Straucher joined Ebner and the socialist Iacob Pistiner in founding another, regional, National Jewish Council, which stood for the defense of community rights.

 The new group's program was generally suspicious of union with Romania, where Jewish emancipation had not yet been enacted, and looked into other political alternatives—for this reason, it was placed under close supervision by the new authorities.
 Major points of contention were the Council's demand for complete educational autonomy and its request that the wartime Jewish refugees in Bohemia, whom the Romanians regarded as aliens, be readmitted into Bukovina.
 The Council also clashed with Ion Nistor's nationalist Romanian group, the Democratic Union Party, which, using antisemitic language, spoke about a Jewish danger to the Romanian cause.
 At the time, other segments of Bukovina's Jewish community began criticizing Straucher for his settlements with Wassilko's Ukrainians, allegedly to the detriment of his own coreligionists.

+In early 1919, Benno Straucher sent two memoirs to the British delegation at the Paris Peace Conference calling for the division of Bukovina (the northern part, together with the city of Czernowitz, was to be joined to the West Ukrainian People's Republic, and the southern part remained to Romania, according to the Onciul-Popowicz line).
+The memoirs were not taken into account, the whole of Bukovina was annexed by Romania.

+After the Romanian Prime Minister Alexandru Vaida-Voevod signed the Paris Minority Treaty, Straucher changed his attitude, openly endorsing the Romanian rule in Bukovina in the foreign press.